cityofaustin/AffordableHousingDataHub/README.md

 ### Installation
 1. npm install.
+2. open .env.default and save as '.env' file.
+By default git will ignore this file under the app folder.
+3. in the '.env' file update the entries
+  - NODE_ENV = environment
+  - db_user = database user name
+  - db_pass = database user password
+  - db_host = host name of mysql server
+  - db_name = name of database to use
+    - NOTE: MySQL will use internet socket (addr:port) 'localhost' for connections, and port 3306 by default.
+    - NOTE: if you get this message: "Client does not support authentication protocol requested by server; consider upgrading  MySQL client" - use this sql statment to identify the user with the password: ALTER USER 'root' IDENTIFIED WITH mysql_native_password BY '[your password]'; if you are on windows you may have to use 'root'@'localhost' instead of just 'root'.
+  - session_secret = secret text for sessions.

-2. create a folder called 'config' with the files in the folder called 'sample_config'. by default git will ignore this directory under the app folder.
+~~2. create a folder called 'config' with the files in the folder called 'sample_config'. by default git will ignore this directory under the app folder.~~

-3. create a file called 'config_path.txt' within the app folder. by default git will ignore this file. put the absolute path to the config folder you created. for example, /Users/britney/Desktop/affordable_housing_data_hub/app/config/
+~~3. create a file called 'config_path.txt' within the app folder. by default git will ignore this file. put the absolute path to the config folder you created. for example, /Users/britney/Desktop/affordable_housing_data_hub/app/config/~~

 4. make sure that you have mysql installed on whatever machine is running the app. the version used for this project was version: 8.0.12 MySQL Community Server. if you have to define a scheme or a database name, call it 'AffordableHousingDataHub'
 5. under app/sql you'll find development_db.sql. import this into your sql instance, and it will create / replace with a database called AffordableHousingDataHub.
 This will contain property data as of 12/18/18.
 It will also include one user account that you can use for testing.
 Email is 'test@gmail.com'.
 Password is 'password'.

-6. in your config directory, add the following values for each of the files
-  - db_user.txt: user with read / write access to database AffordableHousingDataHub
-  - db_pass.txt: password of user
-  - db_host.txt: host name of mysql server.
+~~6. in your config directory, add the following values for each of the files db_user.txt: user with read / write access to database AffordableHousingDataHub db_pass.txt: password of user db_host.txt: host name of mysql server.
-	- NOTE: MySQL will use internet socket (addr:port) 'localhost' for connections, and port 3306 by default.
+	NOTE: MySQL will use internet socket (addr:port) 'localhost' for connections, and port 3306 by default.
-	- NOTE: if you get this message: "Client does not support authentication protocol requested by server; consider upgrading  MySQL client" - use this sql statment to identify the user with the password: ALTER USER 'root' IDENTIFIED WITH mysql_native_password BY '[your password]'; if you are on windows you may have to use 'root'@'localhost' instead of just 'root'.
-  - session_secret.txt: some secret created by you, will be used by express-session to encrypt / decrypt session information.
+	NOTE: if you get this message: "Client does not support authentication protocol requested by server; consider upgrading  MySQL client" - use this sql statment to identify the user with the password: ALTER USER 'root' IDENTIFIED WITH mysql_native_password BY '[your password]'; if you are on windows you may have to use 'root'@'localhost' instead of just 'root'. session_secret.txt: some secret created by you, will be used by express-session to encrypt / decrypt session information.~~

 7. create "logs" folder in root directory. add a logfile called "app.log" under the "logs" folder. error logging will be written here.
 8. set the environmental variable NODE_ENV to "DEVELOPMENT" for development and "PRODUCTION" for production. *globally* install the package `nodemon` so that it is accessible from your command line PATH. we use this to continuously watch development changes on the server. run `npm run dev` to run the backend in development. this will run the node server and watch for any backend changes.
 	- NOTE: on production we currently use the node package `pm2` which is a process manager. we run app.js with the NODE_ENV=PRODUCTION using pm2 (pm2 start app.js). it is advised to install `pm2` globally for production.